-A petition posted on the official White House web site that urges the Obama administration to "Keep The Words 'IN GOD WE TRUST' on All American Currency" is linked from within the National Report article; that petition is simply a ruse created by the author of the National Report piece himself to lend an air of verisimilitude to his fictional article.
+A petition posted on the official White House web site that urges the Obama administration to "Keep The Words 'IN GOD WE TRUST' on All American Currency" was linked from within the National Report article; that petition was simply a ruse created by the author of the National Report piece himself to lend an air of verisimilitude to his fictional article.

 National Report is a news and political satire web publication, which may or may not use real names, often in semi-real or mostly fictitious ways.
 All news articles contained within National Report are fiction, and presumably fake news.
 Any resemblance to the truth is purely coincidental.